EnronChain/Enron/x/incentives/spec/08_clients.md

 ## CLI

-Find below a list of `echelond` commands added with the `x/incentives` module.
-You can obtain the full list by using the `echelond -h` command.
+Find below a list of `enrond` commands added with the `x/incentives` module.
+You can obtain the full list by using the `enrond -h` command.

 ### Queries